fiscal sponsorship FAQs.

 Projects that raise some money but are not completed often spend the amount they raise in the development process, therefore, there isn’t usually money left.
 However, if you were to raise more than you spent before calling off the project the funds are usually reallocated to other projects.
 See FAQ’s 1 & 3 and follow the link in #3 to read more about the Model C: Pre-Approved Grant Relationship fiscal sponsorship model.
 In some cases, where the unspent funds came from a single funder they may be returned to the funder.
 Where the funds came from multiple funders/donors and some money was spent it would be very difficult to determine which funds were spent/not spent.
 TFC does not get involved in potential disputes and would exercise its variance power as per the fiscal sponsorship agreement.

-- Will TFC submit federal government grant opportunities on behalf of my project to the National Endowment for the Humanities (NEH)?
+- Will TFC submit a grant application on behalf of my project to the National Endowment for the Humanities (NEH)?

-- Will TFC submit a grant application on my behalf to the NEA?The NEA does not accept applications for fiscally sponsored projects.
+Will TFC submit a grant application on my behalf to the National Endowment for the Arts (NEA)?

 - What is TFC’s full legal name and tax ID?The Film Collaborative, Inc. is a 501(c)(3) organization.
 Tax ID: 32-0295081